 artifacts and myths from around the world.

-the subject of many fascinating myths from antiquity.
-These stories involving the earthly view of our galaxy
+many fascinating myths from antiquity.
+These stories involving the earthly view of our galaxy reflect

-reflect intelligent observations of our natural world over a period of thousands of years, amid various
+intelligent observations of our natural world over a period of thousands of years, amid various cultures

-cultures globally.
-On the cover, we feature an image of the Egyptian goddess Nut, representing both the night
+globally.
+On the cover, we feature an image of the Egyptian goddess Nut, representing both the night and the

-and the Milky Way, her body arched protectively across the sky.
-The ancients depicted the sun's daily journey
+Milky Way, her body arched protectively across the sky.
+The ancients depicted the sun's daily journey as

 In the calendar, we also provide a dramatic view of our galaxy from Chile, along with depictions